loglux/BlackBinCollection/README.md

 2. You must install chrome browser and webdirver.

-3. Int he blackbin.py you must point your secret keys and the
+3. Int the blackbin.py you must point your secret keys and the
 ```angular2html
 self.credentials = ('', '')
 ```